 We were a defendant in income tax litigation brought by the Indian Director of Income Tax ("DIT") in the Supreme Court of India.
 The dispute arose in 1999 when the DIT asserted that we have a permanent establishment within the meaning of the Income Tax Treaty between the United States and the Republic of India and accordingly issued tax assessments for assessment years ending March 1998 and March 1999.
-The DIT later issued further tax assessments for assessment years ending March 2000 through March 2006.
-The DIT has continued to issue tax assessments on a similar basis for subsequent years; however, the tax assessment for assessment years ending March 2007 and later are not material.
+The DIT later issued further tax assessments for assessment years ending March 2006.
+The DIT has continued to issue tax assessments on a similar basis for subsequent years; however, the tax assessments for assessment years ending March 2007 and later are not material.
 We appealed the tax assessments for assessment years ending March 1998 through March 2006 and the Indian Commissioner of Income Tax Appeals returned a mixed verdict.
 We filed further appeals with the Income Tax Appellate Tribunal ("ITAT").
 On June 19, 2009 and July 10, 2009, the ITAT ruled in our favor, stating that no income would be chargeable to tax for assessment years ending March 1998 and March 1999, and from March 2000 through March 2006.
 The DIT appealed those decisions to the Delhi High Court, which found in our favor on July 19, 2010.
 The DIT appealed the decision to the Supreme Court of India which upheld the Delhi High Court ruling on April 19, 2023.
 We have appealed the tax assessments for the assessment years ended March 2013 to March 2018 and March 2021 with the ITAT and no trial date has been set for these subsequent years.

 In addition, Sabre Asia Pacific Pte Ltd ("SAPPL") is currently a defendant in similar income tax litigation brought by the DIT.
 The dispute arose when the DIT asserted that SAPPL has a permanent establishment within the meaning of the Income Tax Treaty between Singapore and India and accordingly issued tax assessments for assessment years ending March 2000 through March 2005.
 SAPPL appealed the tax assessments, and the Indian Commissioner of Income Tax (Appeals) returned a mixed verdict.
 SAPPL filed further appeals with the ITAT.
 The ITAT ruled in SAPPL's favor, finding that no income would be chargeable to tax for assessment years ending March 2000 through March 2005.
-The DIT appealed those decisions to the Bombay High Court and our case is pending before that court; the High Court dismissed the case for assessment years ending March 2001 through March 2004.
-The DIT also assessed taxes on a similar basis plus some additional issues for assessment years ending March 2006 through March 2015 and March 2018 through March 2020 and appeals for assessment years ending March 2006 through March 2018 through March 2020 are pending before the ITAT or the High Court depending on the year.
+The DIT appealed those decisions to the Bombay High Court and our case is pending before that court; the High Court dismissed the case for assessment years ending March 2001 through March 2015 and March 2016 through March 2020 and appeals for assessment years ending March 2016 and March 2018 through March 2020 are pending before the ITAT or the High Court depending on the year.